 The Threatened Species Conservation Act 1995 was repealed in August 2017 by the Biodiversity Conservation Act 2016, although, as detailed in the Biodiversity Conservation (Savings and Transitional) Regulation 2017, the Campbelltown LGA is subject to the transitional arrangements.
-Accordingly, the Threatened Species Conservation Act 1995 applies to all applications lodged before the 24 November 2019.
-As the proposed development was lodged in December 2017, the Threatened Species Conservation Act 1995 applies.
+Accordingly, the Threatened Species Conservation Act 1995 continued to apply to all applications lodged before the 24 November 2019.
+As the proposed development was lodged in January 2018, the relevant provisions of the Threatened Species Conservation Act 1995 and former planning provisions under the EP&A Act prevail in the circumstances of this application.